juaml/harmonize_project/README.md

 ## Repository Structure

 - `data/`: Users must download the used public dataset and stored inside this folder.
+- `data_preprocessing/`: Contains Python scripts to preprocess the data.
 - `scripts/`: Contains Python scripts to run harmonization methods and apply PrettYharmonize.
 - `outcome/`: Directory where results from experiments are saved.
 - `plots/`: Jupyter notebooks with step-by-step examples for reproducing figures.